-This collaboration post with Chris was initially scheduled to be posted on another diabetes website, but unfortunately plans changed.
+This collaboration post was initially scheduled to be posted on another diabetes website, but unfortunately plans changed.
 Rather than have that time and effort spent be for nothing, we decided to post it on our own sites.
 As always, thanks for reading!

 We were lucky to be among the ePatients awarded scholarships to attend Medicine X at Stanford, and while our expectations varied going into the conference based on whether we’d been there before, we can safely say that the 72-hour sprint in Palo Alto will be on our minds for quite some time.